telekom/oscake-documentation/docs/curations.md

 Reported warnings in the oscc-file with origin other than from "Reporter" (e.g. Scanner issues) cannot be curated with a yml-file (because there is no package reference).
 Therefore, the commandline parameter: `--ignoreRootWarnings` can be used.
 This parameter eliminates every issue with the structure "W??" (? = any digit) from the root-warnings-list.

 ## Output Files
-The Curator produces the follwoing files:
+The Curator produces the following files:

 * `OSCake-Report_curated.oscc`: curated output file in *.oscc format
 * `[pid]_curated.zip`: archive containing curated license files (`pid` = project identifier in oscc-file)